DeveloperC286/unreferenced_files/README.md

 ## Usage
 `unreferenced_files` is a very simple and fast tool.
 All files inside a directory provided via the argument `--from <from>` are recorded.
 The referencing of these files are searched for inside the directory provided via the argument `--search <search>`.

-The searching for the referencing of a file is a simple regex of the relative path of the file, inside each file in the searched directory.
+By default the referencing of a file is search for via looking for the relative path of the file, the file name and the file stem inside each file in the searched directory.
+If the from directory and search directory overlap then a file will not be searched to see if it references itself.

 e.g.